s-baumann/StochasticIntegrals.jl/README.md

 $$ \int e^{5 - t} dW $$

-Where Z and W are brownian motions.
+Where Z and W are Brownian Motions.

 We first write the integrands as univariate functions:
 ```